 When I have my period, can I go a whole school day without changing the pad? - Kim*

-It's not a good idea to go an entire school day without changing pads or pantiliners.
+It's not a good idea to go an entire school day without changing pads, pantiliners, or tampons.
 No matter how light your flow is, or even if there is no flow, bacteria can build up.
 Changing your pad every 3 or 4 hours (more if your period is heavy) is good hygiene and helps prevent bad odors.
 This is especially true if you'll be playing sports or rushing around from class to class.

 Changing pads often also helps prevent accidental leaks.
 If your period suddenly gets heavier when you least expect it, you'll be wearing a fresh pad that's able to absorb the extra flow.